 251, 252, 253.
 WORLD LITERATURE.
 A survey of representative literature from ancient Greece and Rome, England, France, Germany, Italy, the Orient, Russia, Scandinavia, Spain and the United States.
+Recommended it be taken in sequence.
 Two credits; autumn, winter, spring.

 Courses numbered 300 and above have as prerequisites the appropriate lower-division preparation.
 Registration only by permission of the department chairman.